Basic State Pension explained

 Key facts

 - An individual needed to have paid National Insurance contributions for at least 30 years to get a full Basic State Pension.
+The number or qualifying years required varies depending on year of birth and is different for men and women.

 - An individual could be credited with qualifying years in certain circumstances.